 Juneau, Glacier Bay, Hakodate, Matsumoto, Takayama, Kanazawa, Tokyo

 Today's Trans-Pacific cruises usually take place in the spring (April-May) or in the fall (Sept-October).
-While we were still undecided on which cruise ship and what itinerary, Holland America emailed us a promotion for booking a Suite to receive free gratuities and generous OBC (On Board Credit).
-We cruised with HAL Rotterdam last year and felt HAL had given customers a good value, so we booked a Signature Suite on the HAL Westerdam, cruising from Vancouver to Yokohama for 14 nights.
+While we were still undecided on which cruise ship and what itinerary, Holland America emailed us a promotion for booking a Suite to receive free gratuities and $400/suite OBC (On Board Credit).
+We cruised with HAL Rotterdam last year and felt HAL had given customers a good value, so we booked a Signature Suite on the HAL Westerdam, cruising 14 nights from Vancouver to Yokohama.
 We tacked on 11 days in Japan on our own after disembarkation.
 Westerdam is a ship with 1900 PAX capacity and 800 crew, one of HAL's 4 Vista-Class ships named after the 4 points of a compass in Dutch (Oosterdam, Westerdam, Zuiderdam and Noordam).

 We packed winter gear for Alaska, and light jackets for Japan.
 Our last trip to Japan was in October 2013 amid the MLB World Series, and Red Sox beat St. Louis Cardinals to win the championship.

-Below is our cruise map and itinerary.
-Many sea days between Kodiak and Hakodate, but we had no problem finding things to do.
+Below is our 14-night cruise map and itinerary.
+There were many sea days between Kodiak and Hakodate, but we had no problem finding things to do.

 Below is the customized Google map showing our land route and stops in Japan.

 CRUISE: We booked our cruise in February with VacationsToGo.com and chose a Signature Suite on deck 6 midship.
 Midship and not too high a deck so that motion would be less of an issue.
 Our cruise fare in a suite was $2322/pp, with $575 OBC and Pre-Paid Gratuities.